shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-gumgum-inventory.md

 ---
-Title : Microsoft Monetize - Buying GumGum Inventory Description : Learn what is GumGum Inventory and how it can be used to enhance user engagement.
+title : Microsoft Monetize - Buying GumGum Inventory description : Learn what is GumGum Inventory and how it can be used to enhance user engagement.
 ms.date: 10/28/2023
 ---